 About 1.8 million tons of food waste is produced annually in Hungary.
 A significant proportion of this – about one third – is produced in households.
-According to the results of national research it means 68 kg per person, annually, and one third of it could have been avoidable.
+According to the results of national research it means 68 kg per person, annually, and nearly half of it could have been avoidable.
 Although this amount lags behind some extremely wasting countries, it still accounts for a major part of Hungarian customers’ baskets.
 Altogether we have to count with 300 000 tonnes of biodegradable waste, which has a serious impact on our environment, considering not only its destruction but the process of production, as well.

 Recognizing the problem, the National Food Chain Safety Office (NFCSO/NÉBIH) started its ’Wasteless’ programme with the financial support of the European Union’s LIFE (L’Instrument Financier pour l’Environnement Environmental) sub-programme, with the aim to decrease the amount of Hungarian food wasted.
 While determining the aims of the programme, the thematic priorities of the 7th Environmental Action Programme of the European Union were applied.